-"Formal administrative hearing" means a proceeding before a hearing officer that gives an appellant an opportunity for an evidentiary hearing as described in RCW 34.05.413 through 34.05.476 and WAC 182-16-3000 through 182-16-3200.
+"Formal administrative hearing" means a proceeding before a hearing officer that gives an appellant an opportunity for an evidentiary hearing as described in RCW 34.05.413 through 34.05.476 and WAC 182-32-3000 through 182-32-3200.

-"HCA hearing representative" means a person who is authorized to represent the PEBB program in a formal administrative hearing.
+"HCA hearing representative" means a person who is authorized to represent the SEBB program in a formal administrative hearing.
 The person may be an assistant attorney general or authorized HCA employee.

-"Health plan" means a plan offering medical or dental, or both, developed by the PEBB and provided by a contracted vendor or self-in-sured plans administered by the HCA.
+"Health plan" means a plan offering medical, vision, dental, or any combination of these coverages, developed by the SEBB and provided by a contracted vendor or self-insured plans administered by the HCA.